 Ledger Nano S is a cryptocurrency hardware wallet that can connect to any computer via a USB port.
 The wallet is the size of a USB device.
 It has a built-in OLED display screen that is used for double checking each and every transaction and physically confirming transactions using its side buttons.

 Despite its size, it offers almost all of the security features we’ve come to expect from hardware wallets.
 It offers U2F authentication of every individual transaction using its side buttons.
-It has a built-in security PIN lock.
-It supports BIP39 seed functionality for simplified backups and easy recovery.
+In addition, it has a built-in security PIN lock.
+Plus it supports BIP39 seed functionality for simplified backups and easy recovery.

 The device runs on a proprietary operating system called the BOLOS platform, which was developed specifically for the ledger hardware wallets.
 The OS allows the community to develop open source applications for the wallet without actually tinkering with the firmware of the device.